-2025 Kentucky Derby Winners: Complete List, Results and Payouts
+Kentucky Derby Winners: Full List, Results and History (1875–2026)

 People call it the Run for the Roses.
 The winning horse gets covered in a garland of over 400 red roses.
 The Derby is the first leg of the Triple Crown.
-A horse needs to win the Derby, the Preakness Stakes and the Belmont Stakes in the same year to earn that title.
+A horse must win the Derby, the Preakness Stakes and the Belmont Stakes in the same year to earn that title.

 Table of Contents

-Kentucky Derby 2025 Results
+2025 Kentucky Derby Results and Payouts

-Bill Mott trained Sovereignty.
-The 71-year-old Hall of Fame trainer picked up his second Derby win.
+Bill Mott trained him.
+The Hall of Fame trainer picked up his second Derby win.
 His first came in 2019 when Country House moved to first after Maximum Security got disqualified.
+Junior Alvarado rode Sovereignty to his first career Kentucky Derby victory.
+He had 2,236 lifetime wins going into the race.

 - Closing odds: 8.98-1